 What does a self respecting Catholic do on a Sunday?
-Well, we eat copious amounts of food, feed others and grin as we drift into what that beautiful thing called the siesta.
+Well, we eat copious amounts of food, feed others and grin as we drift into that beautiful thing called the siesta.
 One of the things that aids in this single-minded weekend obsession is the Goan sausage.
-It is by far the best legacy left behind by the POrtuguese.
+It is by far the best legacy left behind by the Portuguese.
 Well, that and potatoes.
 And tomatoes.
 And chillies.

 THe thing is, you can’t really go wrong with the Goan Sausage.
 It is so lovingly tended to, spiced, aged, dried and tied, that all that’s left for you to do is add it to any possible dish and you’ve got magic in the kitchen.
 Believe me, it’s good enough a reason to start eating meat.
 I mean, you can’t add cabbage to a dish and expect anything interesting to come out of it other than soggy cabbage.
 But with the sausage- well, it’s got just the right amount of tang from the local vinegar, fat from the animal and an amazing blend of spices and chillies that sort of make a dish evolve in a matter of minutes to something quite delectable.